drona-gyawali/secret-scanner/README.md

 ```

 > **Note**: The instructions provided here are for Linux systems.
-If you are using Windows or macOS, please configure the build process accordingly based on your operating system’s CMake and compiler tools.
+If you are using Windows, please configure the build process accordingly based on your operating system’s CMake and compiler tools.
 ---

 ### Install VSCode Extension

-> **Note:** Please set up the project locally and make it globally accessible on your system.
-Kindly avoid using binary files, as there are known issues in VS Code when parsing them.
-After setting it up locally, you can use the VS Code extension without any errors.
-We apologize for the inconvenience.
+> **Note:** Currently supported only on **Linux** and **macOS**.
+Prebuilt binaries are provided for these platforms.
+For windows setup the project and run locally.

 You can install the VS Code extension from the Marketplace: